Returning Student Housing Selection

 Q: What happens if I paid my Housing Verification Payment late?

 A: Students who submitted their payment late will select their housing on a space available basis during the summer.
 If there are no spaces available, you will be placed on a waiting list for on-campus housing.
-Students who submitted a late payment after the March 8th deadline but before room selection begins may request a waiver so that they can still participate in the process, if there are extenuating circumstances.
+Students who submitted a late payment after the March 14th deadline but before room selection begins may request a waiver so that they can still participate in the process, if there are extenuating circumstances.
+Students requesting this kind of waiver should contact the Office of Residence Life at 413-782-1317 to set up an appointment.
 There is no guarantee that a waiver request will be granted.

 Q: What if I paid the $500 Housing Verification Payment, but I don't select a room?